vagrant-libvirt/vagrant-libvirt/README.md

   vagrant $@
 }
 ```

+Running Podman in rootless mode maps the root user inside the container to your host user so we need to bypass [entrypoint.sh](https://github.com/vagrant-libvirt/vagrant-libvirt/blob/master/entrypoint.sh) and mount persistent storage directly to `/vagrant`.

 Note that if you are connecting to a remote system libvirt, you may omit the
 `-v /var/run/libvirt/:/var/run/libvirt/` mount bind.
 Some distributions patch the local